vladigleba/vladigleba.github.io/posts/gospel/resting.md

 The rest that remains for the people of God {% rf 'Hebrews 4:9' %}, therefore, is their future heavenly rest, of which the Sabbath is a weekly reminder.
 But we do not have to wait for heaven to experience it, because the kingdom of God can begin in us now {% rf 'Luke 17:21' %}.
 Just as Adam and Eve found rest in the perfect works of Christ, to which they contributed nothing, so we can find spiritual rest now in His perfect righteousness, to which we contributed nothing.
 In Christ, and only in Him, can we find true Sabbath rest—complete deliverance from all our sins.

+> Heaven does indeed begin upon earth for those who fully accept the Saviour, and who give themselves to Him without reserve. *The Sabbath—a fragment of Paradise—spans the chasm from Eden lost till Eden restored, and as it is the memorial of the first, it is the pledge of the second*.
+{% ct 'Ellet Joseph Waggoner, The Gospel in Creation, p.
+173' %}

+> As it came from Paradise, and is a part of the rest of Paradise, so it shows that those who keep it in spirit (not in form merely) are, *through the mighty power of God*, destined for a place in Paradise.
+And thus it will come to pass that, in the ages to come, when Eden is restored, all flesh shall come together from Sabbath to Sabbath to worship God [Isaiah 66:23], *whose love and power and kindness in Christ have brought them to share the glories of His presence*.
+And as they assemble on those thrice-blessed Sabbath days they will sing, ”Worthy is the Lamb that was slain to receive power, and riches, and wisdom, and strength, and honour, and glory, and blessing [Revelation 5:12].“
+{% ct 'Ellet Joseph Waggoner, The Gospel in Creation, p.
+175' %}

 ## Can we keep the Sabbath holy?

 > Remember the sabbath day, to *keep it holy*.